denten-books/plain-text/2-device.md

 Wittgenstein continually returns to the pianola, a type of a player piano.
 The mechanism of the player piano defines the relationship between music score sheet and the keyboard in a rigid way.
-Perforated sheet music passes through the machine, activating a set of corresponding pins.
+Perforated sheet music passes through the machine, activating the corresponding pins.
 When functioning properly, the pins have no other option but to respond appropriately.
 The symbolism of music notation and the symbolism of the mechanism stand in accord to one another.
 The rigidity of the connection assures correspondence.
 The machine enacts an exacting translation from one medium to another.
 We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the groves of the piano roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his